 - The group mind in commonsense psychology.

-- Kinds of collective behavior
+- Kinds of collective behavior and the possibility of group minds

 - Making an Author in Radically Collaborative Research.
 (With Eric Winsberg & Rebecca Kukla).